 Team: Joel Clement, Graham Painter, Shayne Chomchinda, Papop Chaowanapreecha, TJ Lee

 Plastic is the top pollutant in our waters, and water is essential to Costa and the pursuits of its customers.
-So our client self-imposed a massive reduction in plastic from all their operations (even started using bio-resin in the sunglass frames) and we helped launch this effort to help raise awareness and offer accreditation to other brands that joined.
+So our client self-imposed a massive reduction in plastic from all their operations (even started using bio-resin in the sunglass frames) and we helped launch this effort to raise awareness and offer accreditation to other brands that joined the movement.

-Our Managing Director in Vietnam is the daughter of the late man who was Ho Chi Minh’s secretary.
-She was asked by someone on the board of the Tourism Department if we would help with a promotional effort.
-We dug in and learned some pretty interesting things about ‘The American War.’
-Primarily that fighting off a Western army is not that difficult if you construct 200 km of tunnels underground as your military base.
+Our CEO’s late father was Ho Chi Minh’s secretary.
+She was asked by someone on the board of the Tourism Department if we’d help with a promotional effort.
+We dug deep and learned some pretty interesting things about ‘The American War.’
+Primarily that fighting off a Western army is not as difficult if you construct 200 km of tunnels underground as your military base.

-The typography plays off Vietnamese script which is romanised with all sorts of accent marks.
-We simply (actually painstakingly) added them to our handcrafted type that was inspired by the prevalence of hand painted signage everywhere in the country.
+The typography plays off Vietnamese script which is Romanized with all sorts of accent marks, and was inspired by the prevalence of hand painted signage throughout the country.
 It was worth the labor as the campaign picked up Two Bronze Cannes Lions and a Gold at Adfest.